rsysadmin-com/zammad_installer/README.md

 Sometimes things can go South... in that case, you will find a log file in the same directory where the Zammad installer was executed which transcripts everthing that was displayed on your console.

 Please take a look at it and search for errors so you know that needs to be fixed.

+Additionally, it is worth paying a visit to the Zammad forums: https://community.zammad.org/ if you still have problems.
+The Zammad Community is very helpfull.

 ## disclaimer
 this script is provided on an "AS IS" basis to the Zammad Community.